 Unfortunately, both of these methods cause a horrible complication, especially for Asians – post-inflammatory hyperpigmentation.
 If you realize, Asians are prone to this problem – pimples leaving a dark pigmented spot on our skin for many months; But Caucasians do not face this issue.

-There are “non-ablative” and “ablative” laser treatments.
+In this current day and age, there are core types of treatments: “non-ablative” and “ablative” laser treatments.

 Non-Ablative Laser Treatments